You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 What are the generic drug sources for trifarotene and what is the scope of freedom to operate?

 Trifarotene is the generic ingredient in one branded drug marketed by Galderma Labs Lp and is included in one NDA.
-There are five patents protecting this compound.
+There are three patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 Trifarotene has sixty patent family members in twenty-eight countries.